Lendermarket allows to invest in short-term individual loans yielding 14% annually; they’re secured by a buyback guarantee.

 Overview of Lendermarket’s loans

-Lendermarket offers short-term loans in Euro.
+Lendermarket offers short-term and medium-term loans in Euro.
 Initially, the interest rate was a uniform 12% for a duration of one month or less.
 However, in March 2020, the platform increased the interest rate to a very interesting 14%.
 This may be a consequence of the lower demand from investors caused by the coronavirus.

 The minimal investment is € 10, a very standard amount for P2P loans.